devgpt-labs/devgpt/README.md

 ## Prerequisites

-- **Download the Release:** Head over to our [GitHub Releases](https://github.com/february-labs/devgpt-releases/releases/tag/release) page to download the latest version of DevGPT that suits your system and environment.
+**Download the Release:** Head over to our [GitHub Releases](https://github.com/february-labs/devgpt-releases/releases/tag/release) page to download the latest version of DevGPT that suits your system and environment.

+We do offer a paid version of DevGPT however this isn't required to start generating code.

 ## Installation